bderstine/Time-Bandit-Unity/README.md

 ### What is this repository for? ###

 * Time Bandit is The MuseumCrawlers submission for the PMA Hackathon 2.0 submission.
-* 0.2
+Version 0.2

 ### How do I get set up? ###